LewisDyer/StochasticGames/timelog.md

 ---- | -------- | -------
 15/03/21 | 1 hour | Uploaded most recent dissertation version on Overleaf, wrote up status report with a few questions.
 16/03/21 | 3.5 hour | Supervisor meeting + minutes.
 Made most revisions on Overleaf, still need to update citations.
-17/03/21 | 1.5 hours | Finished most tweaks on case study 1, added citations and example on weakness of max adversary generation.
+17/03/21 | 6 hours | Finished most tweaks on case study 1, added citations and example on weakness of max adversary generation.
+Starting reformatting graphs to pdfs, changed graph layout to fit better in dissertation.
+Added writeup on first results from Shut the Box, up to using strategy generation.